google/ohmu/docs/index.rst

     * E.g. parser generators, matrix libraries, image filters, shaders, etc.

+Key Technologies
+^^^^^^^^^^^^^^^^

-Although this may look like merely a wish-list, all of these features depend primarily on just two key technologies:
+Although this may look like a long wish-list, all of these features depend primarily on just two key technologies:

 #.
 A sophisticated static type system.
 #.
 Partial evaluation.

 **Type system**.
+Type systems are routinely used to handle structural types, such as ``int`` and ``String``.
+However, they can do much more than that.
-Most programmers are familiar with simple types, like ``int`` and ``String``.
-However, type systems are a general purpose tool for encoding any program invariant, such as aliasing constraints, ownership, or freedom from race conditions.
+Type systems a general purpose tool for declaring and enforcing any program invariant, including aliasing constraints, ownership, or freedom from race conditions.
 The ohmu type system is responsible for the *safety* features above, and it is a key part of *modularity*, since mixin modules have very complex types.
 Moreover, the type system enforces program invariants that are then used by the optimizer to achieve *high performance*.

 **Partial evaluation**.
 Partial evaluation optimizes code by shifting computations from run-time to compile-time.
-Constant propogation is a simple version that is performed by most compilers.
-The ohmu evaluator can perform arbitrary computations at compile-time, including program transformations (like method de-virtualization) based on static type information.
+Most compilers can perform constant propogation.
+However, the ohmu compiler can perform arbitrary computations at compile-time.
+Moreover, the partial evaluator is linked to the static type system, which enables it to perform type-based transformations, like method de-virtualization.
 The *extensibility* features use partial evaluation to eliminate the run-time overhead that is generally associated with reflection and DSLs.

-The effect of these two technologies is discussed in more detail below.

-High Performance
-^^^^^^^^^^^^^^^^
+Tradeoffs in Language Design
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There has traditionally been a tradeoff between performance and safety.
-A safe language must perform additional run-time checks, such as a array bounds checks, to prevent unsafe operations from occuring.
+There has traditionally been a tradeoff in language design between performance and safety.
+A safe language must perform additional run-time checks, such as array bounds checks, to prevent unsafe operations from occuring.
+Ohmu leverages the type system to achieve both performance and safety at the same time.
+E.g. if the type system can prove that the array bounds check always succeeds, then run-time check can be omitted.

 Similarly, there has traditionally been a tradeoff between performance and high-level abstractions.

-Safe
-^^^^

-Modular and high level
-^^^^^^^^^^^^^^^^^^^^^^

-Extensiblility and DSLs
-^^^^^^^^^^^^^^^^^^^^^^^
+Abstractions introduce an additional level of indirection, which usually has a run-time cost.
+For example, object-oriented inheritance and virtual methods are a useful abstraction, but most compilers cannot inline virtual methods, so they have a high cost.
+Ohmu leverages partial evaluation to eliminate the overhead of most abstractions.
+For example, the partial evaluator can specialize a polymorphic function to a concrete type, thus allowing the virtual calls to be eliminated.

 Indices and tables